 You can place those narrow front tyres with pinpoint accuracy, while the steering wheel tugs delicately at your fingers as it traverses bumps, ruts and cambers.
 Driving doesn’t get any more interactive or immediate and no other production car puts you so in touch with its engineering elements.

 That serves to make the Morgan both utterly beguiling and an absolute giggle from start to finish.
-For every one of our testers who approached the 3 Wheeler with scepticism and drove off in it with some doubt about its abilities, you could guarantee one thing: that they’d return with a whopping grin on their face.
+For every one of our testers who approached the 3 Wheeler with scepticism and drove off in it with some doubt about its abilities, you could guarantee one thing: that they’d return with a huge grin on their face.